Skip to main content

 • Completed Business License Application

-The Bed & Breakfasts Application is available here: Bed & Breakfasts Complete Package
+The Bed & Breakfasts Application is available here: Short Term Rental Bed & Breakfast Application

 If you have any additional questions regarding short-term rentals/ bed & Breakfasts, please contact the Town of James Island Planning/Zoning Department at 843-795-4141 or fwood@jameislandsc.us

-The Town of James Island's regulations on Short-Term Rentals/ Bed & Breakfasts in the Low-Density Suburban Residential (RSL) zoned neighborhoods, from the Zoning and Land Development Regulations Ordinance (ZLDR) are below:
+The Town of James Island's regulations on Bed & Breakfasts/Short-Term Rentals in the Low-Density Suburban Residential (RSL) zoned neighborhoods, from the Zoning and Land Development Regulations Ordinance (ZLDR) are below:

 Month-to-month rentals are allowed.